Christmas decorating ideas that can be done in minutes.

 - Skip the tree garland which can sometimes be tricky to layer into the tree.
 Instead, make your tree shine, by making sure to add a few ornaments in an array of reflective finishes to bounce light around the room and give the tree a layered sparkly look.

-- No tree skirt? – Try a blanket, shawl, scarf, or fabric yardage.
+- No tree skirt? – A simple alternative – a blanket, shawl, scarf, or fabric yardage.

 - Have a real tree?
 This makes watering it easy!